JakubNemecekHub/tree/README.md

 - Height: The depth of the deepest node.
 - Level: All nodes of the same depth are said to be on the same level.
 - Internal node: A node that has at least one child.
 - Leaf node: A node with no children.
-Also refered to as external node.
+Also referred to as external node.
 - Enumeration: A traversal that visits each node exactly once.

 ## Traversals